04 Feb Bible Lessons for 1st Graders

 Take Class-Wide Mental Breaks As Needed With Your 1st Grade Students

-or teaching fully grown adults, something you’ll find is that maintaining your audience’s attention is something that takes intentionality and practice.
-If you’re the one speaking in front of a group, you can tell you no longer have their attention when no one is making eye contact with you, people start to fidget, or small whispered conversations become increasingly louder.
 When you’ve lost your class’s attention, it might be time to change your activity or do something that goes against your daily routine to help everyone re-focus so that they can absorb more from the lessons.
-In Closing We hope these tips for teaching 1st graders Bible lessons have encouraged you for your upcoming semester!
+In closing, we hope these tips for teaching 1st graders Bible lessons have encouraged you for your upcoming semester!
 If you’re still in the market for a great 1st grade Bible lesson curriculum, be sure to check out all that Bible Blast has to offer by going here.